-Please read the ENTIRE profile as it will answer all your questions.
-ONLY messages with the key word ( embedded in the profile somewhere) will even be considered.
+Please read the ENTIRE profile as it will most likely answer all your questions.
+ONLY messages with the key word at the start ( embedded in the profile somewhere) will even be considered.

 Looking for a win/win situation with your next placement?
 Like to experience real Aussie hospitality, laughter and be part of a positive family?

 We are looking for helpers who will be enriched by our lifestyle and those who are genuinely interested in lending a hand across a huge variety of rural based tasks.
 It can be dirty, cold or hot; but we try to make sure its always fun at the end.
 We want to do our best to show off our part of paradise, take you ( or advise you) on places to visit in the district and make your placement what we hope will be one of the BEST you've had in Australia in exchange for your help with a variety of small projects and ongoing tasks.

 ONLY applications which mention our keyword will be considered.
 To get the keyword, you must read all of this profile.
 We do this because we have had alot of spam message and want to ensure you are a 'human' applicant.
 Please note that we are ONLY offering volunteer exchange and no paid work is ever offered nor implied.
 Please read our entire listing AND OUR AVAILABILITY DATES.
 No timewasters.
 Please, if you commit to a date with us, have the integrity to keep in contact with us and confirm your arrival.
 Its not only disappointing and inconvenient, but it's unprofessional and rude not to let us know or not to turn up.

 Who are we?